bhargav191098/bhargav191098.github.io/src/content/blog/post8.md

 ### The world of token streaming

 I think I first saw tokens being streamed in a GPT-2 demo by Ilya.
 It was not as accurate as the beast we have now, but OpenAI cracked these chat completions as a long time ago.
 In fact, there is some thing like OpenAPI Compatible server that people can configure their LLM online setup such that they can use the OpenAI library.
-For instance, let's take a platform I'm a big fan of - TogetherAI :
+For instance, let's take TogetherAI :

 ![together](/openAICompatible.png)